Conversational experience (CUX) has been catching the attention of marketers for some time now.

 So as you make your site easier and more enjoyable to use, you’re simultaneously earning happier customers.

 Loyal, long-term customers aren’t always easy to earn.
-But when you show your customers that you care about providing an excellent experience throughout their entire time with your brand, you increase the chances that they’ll stick with you for life.
+So, saving customer time and giving them the experience to remember increases the chances that they’ll stick with you for life.